reasonmii/reasonmii/README.md

 ### Hi!
 I'm Yuna ⚡

 **Education**
+- 🌱 Aug.
+2022 - : I will major in Computer Science at Georgia Institute of Technology (MS)
 - 🌱 Mar.
 2013 - Feb.
-2018 : I did a double major in Library and Information Science and Journalism and Mass Communication at SungKyunKwan university
+2018 : I did a double major in Library and Information Science and Journalism and Mass Communication at SungKyunKwan university (BS)
   - ✈️ Aug.
 2015 - Dec.
 2015 : I was an exchange student, majoring in Informatics at the University of Washington
     - Got a full scholarship and living stipend as the first and only student to be selected from SKKU
     - Did a library assistant : digitized Korean newspaper from 1980s to 1990s in accordance with east asia library's guideline

 **Experience**
 - 💼 Jan.
-2018 - Present : I’m a data analyst at LG U+, especially focusing on churn rate analysis
+2018 - Aug.
+2022 : I’m a data analyst at LG U+, especially focusing on churn rate analysis
    - Jan.
-2022 ~ : Customer Retention Strategy Team
+2022 - Aug.
+2022 : Customer Retention Strategy Team
    - Jan.
-2021 ~ Dec.
+2021 - Dec.
 2021 : Customer Retention Care Team
    - Jan.
-2018 ~ Dec.
+2018 - Dec.
 2020 : Mobile Customer Retention Team
    - Skills : SQL, R, Python
 - 💼 Jan.
 2017 - Dec.
 2017 : I attended a training program for senior students, called 'Early Bird', at LG U+
    - Internship at Business Convergent Service Team (B2B) for a month